CodeBoxxTechSchool/ExerciceJavascript1/README.md

 6- Commercial calculation displays "NaN" => fixed

-7- The Corporate calculation displays "NaN"
+7- The Corporate calculation displays "NaN" => fixed

-8- Hybrid calculation does not work at all
+8- Hybrid calculation does not work at all => fixed

 9- A calculation with the Premium option gives an incorrect price